Solar-Powered Aircraft Developments Solar One

-The Solar-Powered Aircraft Developments Solar One is a British mid-wing, experimental, manned solar-powered aircraft that was designed by David Williams and produced by Solar-Powered Aircraft Developments under the direction of Freddie To.
-On 13 June 1979 it became one of the first solar-powered aircraft to fly, after the unmanned AstroFlight Sunrise and the manned Mauro Solar Riser, and the first successful British solar-powered aircraft.
+The Solar-Powered Aircraft Developments Solar One is a British mid-wing, experimental, crewed solar-powered aircraft that was designed by David Williams and produced by Solar-Powered Aircraft Developments under the direction of Freddie To.
+On 13 June 1979 it became one of the first solar-powered aircraft to fly, after the uncrewed AstroFlight Sunrise and the crewed Mauro Solar Riser, and the first successful British solar-powered aircraft.

 Design and development

 Freddie To was a member of the Kremer prize committee who started his own project to produce a human-powered aircraft to compete for the prize.
 Its structure comprised a wooden frame covered with heat-shrunk Solarfilm model aircraft film.
 The wing was built in three sections, a centre section and two outer wing panels to simplify storage and transport.
 The wing spar is a laminated spruce girder box-spar design.
 The tail surfaces are quickly removable for storage.
 The resulting aircraft, at 230 lb, proved too heavy for human-powered flight and so To converted it to solar power.

 A nose-mounted pod powerplant was installed consisting of four 1 hp permanent magnet 36 V DC, 12 A Bosch electric motors, powered by a 65 lb Nickel-cadmium battery pack of 24 cells with a total capacity of 25 AH, connected in series to give a maximum (open-circuit) output voltage of approximately 29 V. The motors drive a 63 in two-bladed propeller via a 3:1 bicycle-chain reduction gear.
 The propeller turns at a maximum of 1,100 rpm, decreasing with battery discharge.
 Power is controlled with a simple on/off switch.

 To recharge the batteries, 750 solar cells of 3 inch diameter were installed at a cost of £6,000.
 At that time solar cells were very expensive.
 They were the most costly part of the aircraft and had to be limited in capacity to remain within the project budget of £16,000.

 The output from the solar cells is not sufficient to sustain flight.
 Before flight they are used to charge the batteries.
 The batteries then provide power for takeoff and initial climb.
 The installed batteries provide for a climb of eight minutes plus a two-minute cruise allowance.